Esotericism is absurd

 Here are 5 good reasons that speak against the hiring of psychics, card reading Physognomen and similar charlatans.

-- You do not need to look to the future because you can make your future much better yourself.
+- You do not have to look to the future because you can make your future much better yourself.

 - They want to oracle into the future to see what happens.
 The other way around, a shoe becomes: If you think that something is going to happen, it's more likely that it will happen - the self-fulfilling prophecy, so to speak.
 Ever thought about it?